 Articles and Book Chapters

 “Slave Laundering: Piracy, Subjecthood, and the Illegal Captive Trade in the Ottoman Mediterranean.”
-In The Mediterranean Re-Imagined, edited by Judith Tucker and Steven Gertz (forthcoming).
+In The Making of the Modern Mediterranean: Views from the South, edited by Judith Tucker (forthcoming).

 "Litigating Disputes over Ships and Cargo in Early Modern Ottoman Courts."
 Quaderni Storici 51, no. 3 (2016): 701-25.

 “‘It is Not Halal to Raid Them’: Piracy and Law in the Seventeenth-Century Ottoman Mediterranean.”
 In Corsairs and Pirates in the Eastern Mediterranean, 15th-19th c., edited by David Starkey and Gelina Harlaftis, 77-94.
 Athens: Sylvia Ioannou Foundation, 2016.

 “Fetva Diplomacy: The Ottoman Şeyhülislam as Trans-Imperial Intermediary.”
 Journal of Early Modern History 19, no. 2-3 (2015): 199-221.

 “Shifting Winds: Piracy, Diplomacy, and Trade in the Ottoman Mediterranean, 1624-1626.”
 In Well-Connected Domains: Towards an Entangled Ottoman History, edited by Pascal Firges, Tobias Graf, Christian Roth, and Gülay Tulasoğlu, 37-53.
 The Ottoman Empire and Its Heritage 57.
 Leiden: Brill, 2014.

 American Research Institute in Turkey (ARIT)-NEH Research Fellowship, 2013.